 Download high-resolution Trail Guide & Log here

-Completing a multi-use path between Lower Gibsons and Upper Gibsons (2018)
+A multi-use path on Gibsons Way between Lower Gibsons and Upper Gibsons

 Built to accommodate both pedestrians and cyclists, this new pathway is a safer, more gently sloping link between Lower Gibsons (where many citizens live) and Upper Gibsons (where a majority of the Town’s amenities are located).